 When shopping for a wall-hugger bed, there are certain features you should look for to make your sleep experience more enjoyable.

-- Warranty: A new wall-hugger adjustable bed should come with at least a 10-year limited warranty.
-This coverage will protect you in case anything goes wrong with the bed.
+A new wall-hugger adjustable bed should come with at least a 10-year limited warranty.
+This coverage will protect you in case anything goes wrong with the bed, such as the sound of a beeping adjustable bed.
 As you shop, be sure the warranty covers both the motor and the base.
 Some warranties will only cover the motor for a short period of time.

 Wall Hugger Adjustable Bed vs. Standard Adjustable Beds

 While standard adjustable beds also offer the benefits of head and leg articulation and come with many of the same features as a wall-hugger bed, wall-hugger bases are much more convenient.
 When moving a wall-hugging base into your room, there is no need to rearrange furniture or make special accommodations for the bed.
 You can simply place your new bed in the same spot as your previous bed.